Achievable Rates for Channels with Deletions and Insertions: Introduction

-Dobrushin's capacity characterization was also used in \cite{KanoriaM10} to estimate the deletion capacity and the structure of the optimal input distribution for small values of deletion probability.
+\emph{Other Related Work}: Dobrushin's capacity characterization was used in \cite{KanoriaM10} to establish a a series expansion for the deletion capacity at small values of $d$.
+The capacity is estimated by computing the leading terms of the expansion, and it is shown that the optimal input distribution can be obtained by smoothly perturbing the i.i.d Bernoulli$(\tfrac{1}{2})$ process.
 In \cite{DMP07}, a genie-aided decoder with access to the locations of deleted runs was used to upper bound the deletion capacity using an equivalent discrete memoryless channel (DMC).
 In \cite{FertonaniD10}, bounds on the deletion capacity were obtained by considering a decoder equipped with side-information specifying the number of output bits corresponding to successive blocks of $L$ input bits, for any positive integer $L$.
-This new channel is equivalent to a DMC with an input alphabet of size $2^L$, whose capacity can be numerically computed using the Blahut-Arimoto algorithm (for as large a value of $L$ as computationally feasible).
-The upper bound in \cite{FertonaniD10} is the best known for a wide range of deletion probabilities, but the lower bound is weaker than that of\cite{DrineaM07} and the one proposed here.
+This new channel is equivalent to a DMC with an input alphabet of size $2^L$, whose capacity can be numerically computed using the Blahut-Arimoto algorithm (for $L$ as large as computationally feasible).
+The upper bound in \cite{FertonaniD10} is the best known for a wide range of $d$, but the lower bound is weaker than that of\cite{DrineaM07} and the one proposed here.

+In \cite{IyengarSW11}, bounds are obtained on the capacity of a channel with deletions and duplications by converting it to an equivalent channel with states.
+Various results on the capacity of channels with synchronization and substitution errors are obtained in \cite{MercierTL12}.
 Finally, we note that a different channel model with bit flips and synchronization errors was studied in \cite{Gallager61, FDE11}.
 In this model, an insertion is defined as an input bit being replaced by two random bits.
 We have only mentioned the papers that are closely related to the results of this work.
-The reader is referred to \cite{Mitzenmacher09} for an exhaustive list of references on synchronization channels.
+The reader is referred to \cite{Mitzenmacher09} for an exhaustive list of references on synchronization channels. \cite{MercierTL12} also contains a review of existing results on these channels.